flux-framework/flux-core/doc/man1/flux-cron.rst

 .. option:: -a, --after=TIME

-  The first task will run after a delay of *TIME* instead of *interval*.
+  The first task will run after a delay of *TIME* instead of *interval*, where *TIME* is an arbitrary floating point duration specified in the same format as *interval*.
 After the first task the entry will continue to execute every *interval*.

 .. option:: -c, --count=N